Cincinnati/ Northern Kentucky International Airport

 WHERE TO BUY TICKETS?

-The Reds typically finish in the middle of the pack for MLB attendance.
-With the exception of Opening Day and big market clubs coming to Cincinnati, we don't anticipate too many sellouts.
+The Reds have steadily dropped to one of the worst attendances in Major League baseball.
+With the exception of Opening Day and big market clubs coming to Cincinnati, we don't anticipate any sellouts.
 If possible, plan on catching one of the Friday night fireworks’ shows.
 It’s a top-notch presentation that caps off a great night at the old ballpark.
-Ballpark Chasers recommends pre-purchasing your tickets through TicketMonster.com.
+Ballpark Chasers recommends pre-purchasing your tickets through the Reds box office.

 WHEN TO GO?

 From May through September, expect temperatures in the 80s with humidity.
 On average, July tends to be the hottest month, while May is the wettest month.
 Nothing to worry about as a late afternoon shower will cool off a night at GABP.
 Ballpark Chasers suggest making your trip to the Cincinnati area in the month of June.

 WHAT ELSE TO SEE?